Shrimp paste: Kapi

 In Thailand, shrimp paste is called kapi (กะปิ); (ກະປິ).
-In Thailand is an essential ingredient in many types of nam phrik, spicy dips or sauces, and in all Thai curry pastes, such as the paste used in kaeng som.
+Kapi is an essential ingredient in many types of nam phrik, spicy dips or sauces, and in all Thai curry pastes, such as the paste used in kaeng som.
 Very popular in Thailand is nam phrik kapi, a spicy condiment made with fresh shrimp paste and most often eaten together with fried pla thu (short mackerel) and fried, steamed or raw vegetables.
 In Southern Thailand, there are three types of shrimp paste: one made only from shrimp, one containing a mixture of shrimp and fish ingredients, and another paste that is sweet.
 Nam phrik maeng da is available in Hat Yai and Satun markets.
-The body fluids of the horseshoe crab (maeng da) are pressed and mixed with kapi, giving a quite sweet taste.
+The carcass of the giant water bug (maeng da) is crushed and mixed with kapi, releasing an aromatic fragrance, often noted as resembling licorice.
 Nam phrik makham is kapi mixed with tamarind (makham) and is more sour.

 Another common Thai food product is mun kung, which is confusingly also commonly translated as "shrimp paste".
 Mun kung is orange, oily, and more liquid while kapi is grey, light purple or even black, and much more solid and crumbly.
 Mun kung is actually the fat from inside the head of the shrimp, from the organ that plays the role of the liver and pancreas, making it somewhat like a shrimp pâté or foie gras.
 The term "shrimp tomalley" may also be used for man kung although "tomalley" by default is generally assumed to be harvested from lobster or crab, and may also be used in English translations of the culinary extremely different Japanese food product kanimiso.